lwairore/angular-connection-aware/README.md

-# ConnectionAware
+# Angular Connection Aware

-Create a simple application that combines the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) with Angular, to write components that render different elements for different connection speeds.
+This is a simple Angular application that combines the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) with Angular, to write components that render different elements for different connection speeds.

 ### Let's see it in action: